Upper Key Stage 2

 Year 5

-Spring Term 1 Knowledge Organiser – 2025/2026
+Summer Term 1 Knowledge Organiser – 2025/2026

 The latest Year 5 Learning Update!

 The Year 5 team would like to remind you that homework will be sent out on Fridays and is due in the following Wednesday.
 This is available on Google Classroom; paper homework will only be given out in exceptional circumstances as the school is committed to reducing paper consumption and looking after the environment.
 Please also ensure that Reading Records are brought to school every Friday with evidence of reading AT LEAST 3 times a week.
 Children can write their own comments but an adult needs to sign the book at least once a week to confirm this.
 Spellings will also go home on a Friday and the children will be tested each week on Wednesday.
-Please also ensure that your child completes Times Tables Rockstars daily to help with fluency,
+Please also ensure that your child completes Times Tables Rockstars daily to help with fluency.

 Year 6

-Spring Term 1 Knowledge Organiser – 2025/2026
+Summer Term 1 Knowledge Organiser – 2025/2026

 The latest Year 6 Learning Update!